iulianraduat/wip-component/README.md

 A React component to show its children only when it is displayed in development.

-There are companies which likes to make the development of new features directly in the master branch.
+There are companies which like to make the development of new features directly in the master branch.
 In this way they do not need to use a release branch anymore.
 This component is thought to help them achieve this.